Ex 'Beverly Hills, 90210' star Luke Perry dead at 52 after stroke

 Perry grew up in Fredericktown, Ohio, population 2,300, and after graduating from high school headed to Los Angeles to pursue acting while working construction jobs and in a doorknob factory.
 In the late 1980s, he took on soap opera roles and television commercials in New York before landing the “Beverly Hills 90210” part.

-Perry and Minnie Sharp, who were married from 1992 to 2003, had two children.

-Reporting by Jill Serjeant and Bill Trott; Editing by Chizu Nomiyama, Marguerita Choy and James Dalgleish
+Reporting by Bill Trott in Los Angeles; Additional reporting by Jill Serjeant in Los Angeles; Editing by James Dalgleish and Diane Craft